Deugz/nb-phd/intro.md

 Open Processing tools ⚡
 ^^^

-Python Notebooks are available and others can interact with it via `binder`
+Python Notebooks are available and others can interact with it via `binder`.
 :::

 :::{grid-item-card}